sudipdebnath-cloud/ip-country-blocker/README.md

 1. Download the plugin folder (`ip-country-blocker`) and upload it to your WordPress `/wp-content/plugins/` directory.
 2. Activate the plugin through the **Plugins** menu in WordPress.
-3. Go to the **IP & Country Blocker** menu in the WordPress dashboard to configure countries and options.
+3. Go to the **IP & Country Blocker** menu in the WordPress dashboard to configure your settings.

 ---

 ## Usage

 1. Navigate to the **IP & Country Blocker** menu in your WordPress dashboard.
+2. Enable or disable the features you want:
+   - **Country Blocking** — block specific countries
+   - **IP Blocking** — block specific IP addresses
+   You can enable both, only one, or keep both disabled.
+3. Use the submenus to configure details:
-2. Select the countries you want to block or allow.
+   - **Country Blocker**: Search and select countries from where you want to restrict access
+   - **IP Blocker**: Add one or multiple IP addresses to restrict access
-3. Save your settings — the plugin will start restricting access based on the selected countries.
+4. Save your settings — the plugin will start restricting access based on your configuration.

 ---

 ## Screenshots
-1. Plugin settings page
+1. Plugin main menu with enable/disable checkboxes
-2. Country selection interface
+2. Country Blocker submenu with search and selection
+3. IP Blocker submenu with multiple IP entries
-3. Access denied message (optional)
+4. Access denied message (optional)

 *Replace these with real screenshots before publishing.*